Carbon nanostructures from polyacrylonitrile copolymer precursors

-The field of carbon structures was reenergized by the discovery of fullerenes in 1985(1) and carbon nanotubes in 1991.(2) In addition to generating tremendous interest in the fundamental properties of discrete carbon molecules and nano-objects these nano-structured carbons have found, or are expected to have, numerous commercial applications such as advanced fillers, materials for energy and gas storage, sensors and elements for molecular electronics devices.
+The field of carbon structures was reenergized by the discovery of fullerenes in 1985, carbon nanotubes in 1991, and graphene in 2004.
+In addition to generating tremendous interest in the fundamental properties of discrete carbon molecules and nano-objects these nano-structured carbons have found, or are expected to have, numerous commercial applications such as advanced fillers, materials for energy and gas storage, sensors and elements for molecular electronics devices.
 Two different strategies have been developed for the preparation of engineering carbon materials; one includes pyrolysis of organic precursors (mostly polymeric) under an inert atmosphere to yield large-scale engineering carbons and the other involves physical/chemical vapor deposition techniques that produce well-defined nanostructured carbons.
-Whereas techniques from the first group are applicable to large scale production, they offer very limited control over the carbon (nano)structure, techniques from the second group do allow atomic scale precision in control of the nanostructure but they are relatively expensive, have limited yield and require complex equipment.
+Whereas techniques from the first group are applicable to large scale production, they offer very limited control over the carbon nano-structure.
+Techniques from the second group do allow atomic scale precision in control of the nanostructure but they are relatively expensive, have limited yield and require complex equipment.

 The image of carbon nanostructures shown above (similar to the images in reference 3) is a result of the self-assembly of phase separated PAN-b-PBA block copolymer with spherical PAN domains that was prepared by ATRP and was then converted into discrete carbon nanoclusters (D~30 nm) by fixing the PAN domains through crosslinking in air and then pyrolyzing under nitrogen.
 The carbon structures exhibited high surface area, high thermal conductivity and have potential for catalytic activity.